Saxon Palace: 20th century: World War II aftermath

+21st century: Reconstruction plans

 After 1989, discussions about rebuilding the Saxon Palace emerged multiple times.
 In September 1999, an event was organized to "rebuild" the palace using Lego bricks.
-The idea gained serious traction between 2004 and 2006, led by Warsaw’s mayor, Lech Kaczyński, who made it a flagship project of his administration.
+The idea gained serious traction between 2004 and 2006, led by Warsaw's mayor, Lech Kaczyński, who made it a flagship project of his administration.
 In February 2004, a tender was announced for the reconstruction of the Saxon and Brühl Palaces, as well as a historic tenement house on Królewska Street.
 The construction firm Budimex Dromex SA was selected for the pre-design, design, and construction work.
 The city allocated 200 million PLN for the project.

 Archaeological work uncovered a 1933 tunnel that had connected the palace’s wings near the Tomb of the Unknown Soldier, along with the foundations of the palace.
 The oldest remains belonged to the 17th-century Morsztyn Palace.
 Other discoveries included remnants of wells, sewage channels, and latrines.
 On November 25, 2006, the excavations were opened to the public.
 However, expert analysis concluded that most of the Saxon Palace’s foundations were too weak to support new construction.
 On May 17, 2007, the foundations of both the Morsztyn and Saxon Palaces were added to the heritage registry.
 During the 2006–2008 archaeological work, approximately 45,000 movable artifacts, mainly from the 18th century, were cataloged.

 The reconstruction was initially planned for completion by 2010, with the restored palace intended to house Warsaw's municipal offices, which were then scattered across various buildings.
 However, in 2008, Warsaw’s mayor, Hanna Gronkiewicz-Waltz, canceled the project, despite the 15.6 million PLN already spent.
 She justified the decision by citing the heritage status of the exposed cellars.
 In September 2008, the foundations were covered with sand and geotextile fabric for potential future work.
 The funds originally allocated for the palace were redirected toward constructing the Maria Skłodowska-Curie Bridge.